-- calculation of capital gain (including worksheet) where a person can choose the indexation or discount method to calculate their capital gain - see example of Val on page 24 - calculation of capital gain on property owned for 12 months or less - see example of Marie-Anne on page 20 - recoupment of expenditure affecting CGT cost base calculation - see example of John on page 13 - deductions affecting CGT cost base calculations see example of Zoran on page 56.
+- calculation of capital gain (including worksheet) where a person can choose the indexation or discount method to calculate their capital gain - see example of Val on page 27 - calculation of capital gain on property owned for 12 months or less - see example of Marie-Anne on page 23 - recoupment of expenditure affecting CGT cost base calculation - see example of John on page 14 - deductions affecting CGT cost base calculations see example of Zoran on page 59.

-Generally, you can ignore a capital gain or capital loss from a CGT event that happens to your ownership interest in a dwelling that is your main residence (also referred to as 'your home').
+Generally, if you are an individual - not a company or trust - you can ignore a capital gain or capital loss from a CGT event that happens to your ownership interest in a dwelling that is your main residence (also referred to as 'your home').